Mica56/Medzip/README.md

  yarn serve
 ```
 > Then, click either 'Local' or 'Network' running link.</br>
-### To run the backend app, on your terminal, activate the virtual environment then type and enter:</br>
+### To run the backend app/server, on your terminal, activate the virtual environment then type and enter (clone the backend app from this repo: https://github.com/JirroReo/MedZipBackend):</br>
 ```
  pipenv shell
- cd backend
  python manage.py runserver
 ```
-> Then, click Starting development server link.
+> Then, click Starting development server link if you want to check backend details.
 (Note: There is no django site interface yet so just access the admin controls for the time being.
 Put '/admin' at the end of the server link</br>

 # FAQS: